paurkedal/ocaml-caqti/README.md

 ## Synopsis

-Caqti is an interface to data sources which accept a parametrised query string and responds with a sequence of tuples.
-It is especially aimed at relational databases, where SQL is the common query language.
-Caqti may be used directly or as an intermediate layer between database client libraries and high-level solutions like code generators and syntax extensions.
+Caqti is an library providing an abstraction over relational databases and other external data interfaces which is queried by passing a string along with typed parameters, and which responds with a sequence of typed tuples.
+Caqti may be used directly or to provide multi-database support to higher-level solutions, like code generators and syntax extensions.

 The interface abstracts over an IO monad to support cooperative threading.
-Async and Lwt are provided by the main library, as well as functor for instantiating over other IO monads.
+Async and Lwt instantiations are shipped with the main library, as well as a functor for instantiating over other IO monads.

 ## Status